newrouge/newrouge.github.io/_posts/2020-8-6-Keykoolol.md

 To summarize:
   * The binary checks the serial, it must be a 0x80 bytes long hex encoded string
   * The username is hashed, the result is 0x60 bytes long
-  * The last two line are added to this result, totaling 0x80 bytes
+  * The last two lines are concatenated to this result, totaling 0x80 bytes

 The reason those last two lines are treated differently is because they actually are an implicit parameter; they are encryption keys.